-- 1. This Treaty shall enter into force thirty days after the date the Parties exchange instruments of ratification.
+- 1. This Treaty shall enter into force thirty days after the date of exchange of instruments of ratification.
 It shall remain in force for a period of ten years and shall continue in force thereafter unless terminated in accordance with paragraph 2. - 2.
 A Party may terminate this Treaty at the end of the initial ten-year period or at any time thereafter by giving one year's written notice to the other Party. - 3.
-For ten years from the date of termination, all other Articles shall continue to apply to covered investments established or acquired prior to the date of termination, except insofar as those Articles extend to the establishment or acquisition of covered investments. - 4.
-On the request of either Party, the Parties shall consult promptly to discuss any matters relating to the interpretation or application of this Treaty or to the realization of the objectives of this Treaty.
-The Parties may agree, in writing, to amend this Treaty.
-Any such amendment shall enter into force thirty days after the date the Parties exchange instruments of ratification, and shall remain in force so long as this Treaty remains in force.
+For ten years from the date of termination, all other Articles shall continue to apply to covered investments established or acquired prior to the date of termination, except insofar as those Articles extend to the establishment or acquisition of covered investments.